|

 Northeast Winter Birds: Identify Your Visitors

-Living in the northeast, winter birds are a regular sight.
-And a regular sound, what with all their screeches, caws, and coos!
-When you begin to notice these birds, either through your day-to-day observation or because you’ve put out food for them, you may wonder what their names are.
+When living in the northeast, winter birds are a regular sight.
+And a regular sound, with all their screeches, caws, and coos!
+When you begin to notice these birds, either through your day-to-day observation or because you’ve put food out for them, you may wonder where they came from and what their names are.

-Over the last couple of years I’ve had a lot of fun putting out food for the birds and watching them come eat at our feeder.
+Over the last couple of years, I’ve had a lot of fun putting out food for the birds and watching them come eat at our backyard feeders.
 They’re always up to something interesting, and you never know who will show up next.

 After consulting bird books, bird identification apps, and various family birders, I’ve found the names and interesting facts about each of these common northeast winter birds.
 I will add to the list as I discover more.